 Lazy loading is a technique used to load non-essential resources (like images, videos, and scripts) only when the user scrolls to them.
 Since all website resources aren’t loaded at once, it helps improve website performance and page load time.

 This method is known as “lazy” because it asks the browser to put off certain tasks.
 For example, let’s say you enable lazy loading and a user visits your page.
-He sees all the above-the-fold content as soon as he opens the site.
+They see all the above-the-fold content as soon as they open the site.
 Everything below-the-fold isn’t loaded until the user scrolls to it.

 If you came here to learn how to add lazy loading to Shopify, you can jump straight to our guides: